willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-See the following table for more information.
+See the following table for details.
 To learn more, see [workforceIntegration resource type](/graph/api/resources/workforceintegration?view=graph-rest-1.0).

 |Property  |More information|
 |---------|---------|